Light Clients for Lazy Blockchains

-The tournament starts with a challenge game between $\prover_1$ and $\prover_2$, during which the prover with the larger alleged augmented dirty ledger challenges the other.
+The tournament starts with a challenge game between $\prover_1$ and $\prover_2$, during which $\prover_1$ with the larger alleged augmented dirty ledger challenges $\prover_2$.
 The winners are added to $\mathcal{S}$ and the tournament moves to the second step.
 At each step of the tournament, the set $\mathcal{S}$ is updated to contain the winners so far.
 Players may be removed from the set $\mathcal{S}$ if they lose, and new winners can be added to $\mathcal{S}$ as they win.
 Each player $\prover$ is considered in order.
-Let $\largest$ denote the prover in $\mathcal{S}$ that claims to have the largest augmented dirty ledger at a given round.
-The prover among $\{\prover,\largest\}$ with the larger alleged augmented dirty ledger challenges the other prover (Lines~\ref{alg.tournament.protocol.1} and~\ref{alg.tournament.protocol.2} of Algorithm~\ref{alg.tournament}).
-Depending on the outcome of the challenge game, there are three cases: \begin{enumerate} \item If both provers win, $\prover$ is added to $\mathcal{S}$ and the tournament moves to step 3 (Line~\ref{alg.tournament.both} of Algorithm~\ref{alg.tournament}). \item If $\prover$ loses, the tournament directly moves to step 3 and $\mathcal{S}$ stays the same.
-(Line~\ref{alg.tournament.largest} of Algorithm~\ref{alg.tournament}). \item If $\prover$ wins and $\largest$ loses, $\largest$ is removed from $\mathcal{S}$ (Line~\ref{alg.tournament.node} of Algorithm~\ref{alg.tournament}).
-Then, $\prover$ challenges the new $\largest$, the prover with the largest alleged size among those remaining in the set $\mathcal{S}$ (or vice versa).
-This case is repeated until either one of cases (1) or (2) happens, or there are no provers left in $\mathcal{S}$ (Line~\ref{alg.tournament.while} of Algorithm~\ref{alg.tournament}).
-If the latter happens, $\prover$ is added to $\mathcal{S}$ and the tournament moves to step 3 (Line~\ref{alg.tournament.added} of Algorithm~\ref{alg.tournament}). \end{enumerate} The procedure above is repeated until the end of step $n-1$, after which, $\largest$ wins the tournament.
-Hence, the verifier accepts the state commitment of $\largest$ among those remaining in $\mathcal{S}$ as the correct state.
+Let $\largest$ denote the prover in $\mathcal{S}$ that claims to have the largest augmented dirty ledger at a given step $i$.
+The prover among $\{\prover,\largest\}$ with the larger alleged augmented dirty ledger challenges the other prover.
+Depending on the outcome of the challenge game, there are three cases: